 - The Leadership Retreat follows SCP and is held at the Princeton-Blairstown Center in Blairstown, New Jersey.
 Students engage in outdoor activities designed to promote teamwork, group cooperation, and communication skills.
 Activities include hiking, camping, rope courses, dam rappelling, and canoeing.

-- The Capstone Experience (Capstone), held the summer after 8th grade, is a second three-week residential program held on the campus of The Hill School.
+- The Capstone Experience (Capstone), held the summer after 8th grade, is a second three-week residential program held on the campus of the Kent School.
 Scholars take part in an intensive course of study to prepare them for the next phase of their education.
 Scholars participate in one of four tracks: Business & Finance; Culture & the Arts; Law & Society; and Science, Technology, Engineering and Mathematics (STEM).